NA body on Agri Products meets today for getting briefing on tobacco taxation

 ISLAMABAD: Amid tobacco’s giant companies proposed an increase in advance adjustable withholding tax on un-manufactured tobacco at Green Leaf Threshing (GLT) processing stage from Rs10 per kg to Rs500 per kg in the next budget for 2020-21, the National Assembly’s sub-committee on special agriculture products is going to meet today (Tuesday) for getting briefing on tobacco taxation.

-The advance withholding tax on un-manufactured tobacco, imposed in the last budget, was reduced from Rs300 per kg to just Rs10 per kg at GLT stage in the name of growers due to some lobbying.
-This advance withholding tax was decreased to allegedly benefit illicit manufacturers of cigarettes industry mainly located in Mardan and some parts of AJK.
+It was the lobbying done through the good offices of on eve of last budget when the advance withholding tax on un-manufactured tobacco was reduced from Rs300 per kg to just Rs10 per kg at GLT stage on the name of growers.
+This advance withholding tax was decreased significantly in the last budget for allegedly benefiting illicit manufacturer of cigarettes industry mainly located in Mardan and some parts of AJK.

 According to notice issued by National Assembly Secretariat, 10th meeting of the sub-committee of the special committee on Agriculture products will be held on June 2, 2020 at Parliament House Islamabad to discuss briefing on current tobacco taxation regime and disaggregated on revenue collected from tobacco sector in last five years and proposal for improving tax collection from tobacco industry.